emqx/emqx-docs/en_US/modules/hot_confs.md

 ::: warning
 After the hot configuration in EMQX is activated, for the configuration items included in the EMQX Dashboard, you can only modify the settings with Dashboard.
-However, it is still possible to make changes to configuration items that are not present on the dashboard by editing the configuration file and restart the EMQX.
+For the other configuration items, you can still modify with the configuration file and these changes will take effect after EMQX restarts.
 :::

 ## Create module